Our 3 Day Itinerary in New Delhi

 The grounds surrounding the Temple are beautiful and a wonderful escape from the noise and crowds of Delhi.
 Do make a point of marking this down as a destination when visiting the city.
 Trust me, you will be very happy to find such a peaceful place and setting in this massive bustling city!

-Old Delhi Walking Food Tour
+New Delhi in 3 Days – Old Delhi Walking Food Tour

 This was without a doubt one of the highlights of our 3 day stay in New Delhi.
 You simply must make a point to experience a walking food tour.
 Your guide will lead you through the many alleyways of Old Delhi taking you to some fabulous eateries, some that have been in existence for decades.